cesar-douady/open-lmake/doc/src/codec.md

 You may want to be able to generate any combination so as, for example, compare the output of any 2 of them for validation purpose.
 You easily end up with an object file with a name such as `foo.O3.NDEBUG.TRACE_LEVEL=1.sanitize=address.32.o`.
 Already 50 characters or so.
-In a real projects, file names can easily be 200, 300, 400 characters long.
+In a real projects, filenames can easily be 200, 300, 400 characters long.

-As long as the file name, with adequate shorthands such as using `TL` instead of `TRACE_LEVEL` fits within a few hundreds of characters, the situation is heavy but manageable.
+As long as the filename, with adequate shorthands such as using `TL` instead of `TRACE_LEVEL` fits within a few hundreds of characters, the situation is heavy but manageable.
 But if you need, say 3000 characters to specify a file, then it becomes completely impractical.

 When the configuration can be devised in advance, in a stable way, an efficient alternative is to create a file to contain it, which becomes a configuration name,